shlinkio/shlink/README.md

 A PHP-based self-hosted URL shortener that can be used to serve shortened URLs under your own custom domain.

+> This document references Shlink 2.x.
+If you are using an older version and want to upgrade, follow the [UPGRADE](UPGRADE.md) doc.

 ## Table of Contents

 - [Installation](#installation)